CottonMC/UniversalComponents/README.md

 ## Inventories

 `InventoryComponent`, registered as `CommonComponents.INVENTORY_COMPONENT`, provides handling for ItemStacks, similar to a vanilla `Inventory`.
 It is based on a test/action system, so you can know the result of a modification without mutating the inventory.
+Inventory components can be attached on any component provider and interact with each other seamlessly, along with two-way interaction between components, vanilla inventories, and more.

 ## Fluids